Last week1 I mentioned that I'd be participating in the Acerola Jam 02 and things have gone swimmingly.

 Some future things I'm thinking about implementing:

-can basically be applied at anytime so this isn't a huge lift.Okay, you got me, all of this isn't free even if I have grand plans that have worked out.
-Having Effects
+StatusEffect that decrease the effectValue of a DAMAGE effect and appends an effect afterwards for ARMOR_LOST per damage taken.Stat per stack at the end of a turn.
+Effects can basically be applied at anytime so this isn't a huge lift.Okay, you got me, all of this isn't free even if I have grand plans that have worked out.
+Having Effects create Changes and LedgerEntries means that I still have to use those changes to, you know, change the state?

 # Matching the LedgerEntry type